qizeng-design/Level-calculator/README.md

 - Add accessibility checks (e.g. ramp compliance)
 - Add scale bar
 - Keyboard shortcut — pressing Enter in any field triggers Calculate
-- Copy to clipboard button on each result so values can be pasted directly into drawings or spreadsheets
+- Copy to clipboard button by press the value
+- defult current unit, but user can swithch mm to m for distance, and gradient to %.
+- landing or step option (check regulation M)
+- change high level title to start level, and change low level to end level, so it Allow negative gradients

 ## 👩‍💻 Author